 Table of contents

-Workplace amputation injury claimants are left facing huge changes to their lifestyle.
-Amputations will limit mobility, and restrict independence and dexterity.
+Amputations will limit mobility, and restrict independence and dexterity, leaving the injured person facing huge changes to their lifestyle.
 They affect physical interaction with loved ones, and often cause severe psychological injuries such as depression or post-traumatic stress disorder.
 Claiming compensation can help you to recover and attain a better quality of life.

 Employers are legally obliged to provide a safe and secure environment for workers and visitors to any work site.
 Failure to provide adequate training to all staff, induction to workplace health and safety, the correct equipment or a safe working environment is known as employer negligence.

 When it comes to working with dangerous machinery, heavy items or equipment that could lead to serious injuries, there are strict guidelines regarding safe working.
 Employers must ensure that workers are provided with the correct safety equipment, that areas with inherent risks (such as construction sites) are properly managed and sign-posted.
 They must also ensure that all staff are properly trained to work safely, use equipment properly and know how to identify and report risk of injuries or accidents properly.